Banner Health

 Barrett’s Esophagus

-What increases your risk of Barrett’s esophagus?
+What increases the risk of Barrett’s esophagus?

 A long history of GERD puts you at higher risk.
 You’re also at higher risk if you: